GrahamChalfant/Graham_Portfolio/README.md

 - Created MLR adding each independent variable, one at a time, based on r-squared in descening order using a loop
 - Visualised MLR's adjusted r-squred by each varaible added in order to deteming optimal number of variable

 The image below shows the MLR's adjusted r-squared as each respective variable was added.
+The final model needed to consider two things: total adjusted r-squared and the principal of parsimony.
+From the below image, I felt that the optimal model contained all variables until "TotalHours."
+This model had an adjusted r-squared which was 1% less than the maximum but contained three fewer variables.

 <img src="https://github.com/GrahamChalfant/Graham_Portfolio/blob/main/images/multiple_lm_rsquared.png" width="800" >